mohd-ahsan-mirza/redis-local-encryptor/README.md

 When adding or updating values, you might have to use double or single quotes for values depending if there are any special characters
 # Commands
 ## Add
 Adding a key and value.
+You will be prompted to enter value
 ```
 crypt -add --key {KEY} {{--debug}} {{--test}}"
 ```